Griff Rhys Jones: Writing

 Rhys Jones has written or co-written many of the programmes he has appeared in, and many spin-off books.
-In 2002, he began writing a book called To the Baltic with Bob, describing his adventures on the high seas with his sailing friend Bob, as they make their way to Saint Petersburg, port by port.The book was published in 2003, with Rhys Jones saying of the experience: "As a child you go out and play and you lose all track of time and space.
+In 2002, he began writing a book called To the Baltic with Bob, describing his adventures on the high seas with his sailing friend Bob, as they make their way to Saint Petersburg, port by port.The book was published in 2003, with Rhys Jones saying of the experience: "As a child, you go out and play and you lose all track of time and space.
 It's harder and harder to attain that blissful state of absorption as you get older.
 I did a six-month sailing trip to St Petersburg with some mates just to get it back."

 His early life has been captured in his autobiography, Semi-Detached, published in 2006 by Penguin Books.
 His book to accompany the BBC One series Mountain was published in July 2007.

 Other work

-During 1999 to 2001, Rhys Jones featured in television adverts for the Vauxhall range of cars, as a "boffin".
+From 1999 to 2001, Rhys Jones featured in television adverts for the Vauxhall range of cars, as a "boffin".
 In April 2001, he was dismissed by Vauxhall, after an embarrassing advert for the Vauxhall VX220.
 He officially signed the deal in May 1999.

-Rhys Jones provided the voice over for Brentwood School's 450th anniversary DVD, reading a script written by fellow Old Brentwoodian Jonathan Ruffle.
+Rhys Jones provided the voice-over for Brentwood School's 450th anniversary DVD, reading a script written by fellow Old Brentwoodian Jonathan Ruffle.

-Rhys Jones became President of The Victorian Society in February 2018, in succession to Asa Briggs, following a period as vice president from 2009, and has participated in media campaigns for the society.
+Rhys Jones became President of The Victorian Society in February 2018, in succession to Asa Briggs, following a period as vice-president from 2009, and has participated in media campaigns for the society.
 Since 2007, he has been a Vice-President of the River Stour Trust, a registered charity led by volunteers who are dedicated to the restoration and conservation of the River Stour Navigation for the benefit and enjoyment of the public.

 In June 2008, it was announced that Rhys Jones was to become the President of Civic Voice, the nationwide charity that campaigns for better places in the built and green environment.

 In August 2014, Rhys Jones was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.